 The Fund recognises that interest rates can vary and can affect both income to the Fund and the value of the net assets available to pay benefits.
-A 100 basis points (bps) movement in interest rates is consistent with the level of sensitivity applied as part of the Fund's risk management strategy.
+A 100 basis points (bps) movement in interest rates is considered reasonable inline with advice of the Fund's Investment Advisors.
 The analysis that follows assumes that all other variables, in particular exchange rates, remain constant, and shows the effects in the year on the net assets available to pay benefits of +/- 100 bps change in interest rates:-